• Skip to primary navigation

 WHAT'S IN IT?

-This strata, in particular, is not only packed with delicious breakfast-y things like eggs, savory breakfast sausage, and melty Gouda cheese, but the real beauty of strata is you can make it a whole day in advance.
+This strata in particular is not only packed with delicious breakfast-y things like eggs, savory breakfast sausage, and melty Gouda cheese, but the real beauty of strata is you can make it a whole day in advance.
 Yes, it is make-ahead breakfast casserole.
 Plus, it feeds a crowd.
 Winner, winner chicken dinner...or in this case, egg-y breakfast?

 The point is, make-ahead breakfast casseroles are a beautiful thing, allowing us to hold on to that beauty sleep a little bit longer.
 Breakfast stratas typically take right around 1 hour to bake, however, the temperature of the strata going into the oven will make a difference.